sagvari/Coursera_tidy_data/README.md

 # What is the script doing?
 The script for this project consists of 5 steps.

-In Step 1 the requires packages and the zipped data file are loaded.
+In Step 1 the requires packages and the zipped data file are loaded and unzipped.

 Step 2 is about reading and merging the data.
 Separate X, Y, and SUBJECT data frames are created by binding the relevant test and train data files.